-Two blood tests that are done during routine physical exams can be used to predict whether you are at increased risk for a heart attack (The Journal of Clinical Hypertension, Jan 13, 2016).
+Two blood tests that are done during routine physical exams can be used to predict whether you are at increased risk for diabetes (Front Endocrinol (Lausanne), Feb 24, 2022;13:828581) and heart attacks (J of Clin Hypertension, Jan 13, 2016).
 It’s called the triglyceride/HDL ratio, calculated by dividing your triglycerides number by your HDL number.

 • Your triglycerides should be below 150 mg/dL (in Canada less than 1.7 mmol/L)